 Kansas City Style BBQ

 Kansas City style for me starts with the sauce (remember this is my own opinion).
-Think ketchup meets brown sugar plus flavor and then reduced.
+Think ketchup meets brown sugar and molasses, plus flavor and then reduced.
 A much thicker and tomato base than the others IMO.
 Plus I find the meats to be more balanced between pork and the other animals.
 From burnt ends (Brisket) to chicken and ribs, I see a lot of variety but the sauces keep me grounded in the KC style of BBQ.

 Pacific Northwest Style BBQ